dcmb-courses/bioinf606-2019/day3.md

 permalink: /day3/
 ---

 # Day 3.
-Data Analysis and Graphics with R
+Data Analysis and Graphics with R.

 R is powerful data programming language and environment for statistical computing, data analysis and graphics.
 R is typically used to explore and understand data in an open-ended, highly interactive, iterative way.
 Learning R will give you the freedom to experiment and problem solve during data analysis — exactly what we need as bioinformaticians and data scientists.